Charger images

 La taille maximale du fichier doit être de 20MB

-The west borders of Deliblato Sands Reserve have a unique and diverse flora and fauna.
+Easily accessible western borders of Deliblato Sands Reserve with a unique and diverse flora and fauna.

-Deliblato Sands Reserve's west borders is an area of steppe, sandy and agricultural open landscape habitats, as well as patches of black locust, black pine, Scots pine, and various deciduous forest species.
-The area shines in spring when migratory birds come and it is not too hot.
-Also, October is very nice and pleasant.
+Deliblato Sands Reserve's west borders is an area of steppe, sandy, and agricultural open landscape habitats, as well as patches of black locust, black pine, Scots pine, and various deciduous forest species.
+More than 120 bird species have been recorded in this part of the Deliblato Sands.
+Considering that there are no water surfaces in the area and the lack of waterfowl, this reflects the very high biodiversity of the region.
+The area shines in spring when migratory birds come, and it is still not too hot.
+Also, late September and October are very nice and pleasant.

 Guêpier d'Europe, Huppe fasciée, Rollier d'Europe, Loriot d'Europe, and Tourterelle des bois are common here.
 Larks include Cochevis huppé, Alouette des champs, Alouette lulu and Alouette calandrelle.
 From Buntings there are Bruant proyer, Bruant ortolan, Bruant mélanocéphale and Bruant jaune.
-Also present are Fauvette épervière, Fauvette des jardins, Tarier des prés, Tarier pâtre, Pipit rousseline, Pie-grièche écorcheur, Pie-grièche à poitrine rose and Torcol fourmilier.
+Also present are Fauvette épervière, Fauvette des jardins, Tarier des prés, Tarier pâtre, Pipit rousseline, Pie-grièche écorcheur, Pie-grièche à poitrine rose and Pie-grièche grise.

-Among other more common birds of prey, the sandy dunes are also patrolled by Circaète Jean-le-Blanc and Faucon kobez.
+Among other more common birds of prey, the sandy dunes are also patrolled by Circaète Jean-le-Blanc, Aigle botté, Busard cendré, and Faucon kobez.
+Torcol fourmilier in April and Engoulevent d'Europe after sunset in June are also some of the many highlights of this area.

-After about 50 minutes drive from Belgrade, there are 3 main access points to the western borders of the Deliblato Sands Nature Reserve: Devojački Bunar ("Girl's Well"), Dolovo ("Valley Village"), and Mramorak ("Marble Pebble").
-To access the entrance from Devojački Bunar, head to Vladimirovac village and follow ways to the northern P mark.
-To access the entrance from Dolovo, head to the Dolovo village and continue straight following ways to the middle P mark.
+After about a 50-minute drive from Belgrade, there are 3 main access points to the western borders of the Deliblato Sands Nature Reserve: Devojački Bunar ("Girl's Well"), Dolovo ("Valley Village"), and Mramorak ("Marble Pebble").
+To access the entrance from Devojački Bunar, head to Vladimirovac village and follow the way to the northern P mark.
+To access the entrance from Dolovo, head to the Dolovo village and continue straight following the way to the middle P mark.
 To access the entrance from Mramorak, head to the village with the same name and follow the turn left to the southern P mark.
 Click on any P in the map to get directions or coordinates.

 Bring at least 1l of water per person as climate in the Deliblato Sands is dry and hot on sunny days.
 Always stick to established tracks and respect wildlife!